Micheen Thornycroft

-Thornycroft's achievements in the sporting discipline have seen her being nominated for the ANSA (Annual National Sports Award) Sportswoman of the Year Award twice, in 2013 and in 2015.
+Thornycroft's accomplishments in rowing have earned her two nominations for the ANGA (Annual National Sports Award) Sportswoman of the Year Award, in 2013 and 2015.

 Early life and education

 Thornycroft was born on 26 June 1987 in Harare, Zimbabwe.
 She has an older sister, Roseanne, and a younger brother, Patrick.
 Initially home-schooled for Grade One, Thornycroft went to Springvale House, an independent school in Mashonaland East for primary schooling and on to Peterhouse Girls' School, another independent school also in Mashonaland East, for her secondary education.
 Peterhouse was the school where she began rowing and met her coach, Rachel Davis.

 Thornycroft did her tertiary education in South Africa.
 At Rhodes University in Grahamstown, Eastern Cape, she read human kinetics and ergonomics, and ichthyology and fisheries studies for her undergraduate education.
 She then did her Honours in ichthyology and fisheries studies.
 Thornycroft was also president of the Rowing Club and in 2009, she won the Sportswoman of the Year Award at the Rhodes University Sports Council Awards Dinner.
 Afterward, she went on to do a postgraduate in Teaching at the University of Johannesburg in Johannesburg, Gauteng.

 She married fellow Zimbabwean Olympic rower Peter Purcell-Gilpin in 2019 after years of serving as training partners.